pynklynn/notific8/README.md

     * only accepts values 'left' and 'right'
 * zindex: integer value for the z-index (default: 1100)
     * this must be set before calling notific8 to create a notification via either config/configure or zindex
+* closeText: string for the text on the close button (default: 'close')

 All of these settings are available to be configured.
 The configure function is used if you have specific settings such as theme and life that you want every notification to share.
 By configuring these settings, they become the new defaults and you don't have to type them for every notification.
 The configure function can be called multiple times.